-Arie Luyendyk Jr. Facing Backlash For April Fool’s Joke Regarding Lauren Burnham’s Pregnancy
+Arie Luyendyk, Jr. Facing Backlash For April Fools’ Joke Regarding Lauren Burnham’s Pregnancy

 Arie and Lauren recently became one of the most hated couples in Bachelor history after the race car driver proposed to Becca Kufrin on the show’s finale and then notoriously broke up with her shortly after on camera.
 He eventually proposed to Lauren on the After the Final Rose special not long after dumping Becca.

 E!
-News noted one user’s tweet which pointed out Arie’s lie came as no surprise after he lied to Becca claiming she was the only one and that he was in love with her.
+News noted one user’s tweet, which pointed out Arie’s lie came as no surprise after he lied to Becca claiming she was the only one and that he was in love with her.
 Becca’s loyal fanbase continues to slam Arie on a daily basis, who doesn’t seem to phased by all his negative backlash.

 People are not happy with Arie Jr. April Fool's Day joking about Lauren B. being pregnant: https://t.co/6azkRI3ikh